For readers who want more details before diving in

 Q: Violence or other traumatic experiences?

-Protagonists’ lives are endangered, and the lives of one characters’ parents are threatened, as they go up against the antagonists.
-Some protagonists are injured in a battle scene and recover in a hospital.
+Protagonists’ lives are endangered, and the lives of one characters’ parents are verbally threatened, as they go up against the antagonists.
+Some protagonists are injured in a battle scene, one significantly so.
 Several antagonists are killed, some by another antagonist.
-And one protagonist discovers another protagonist withheld key information.
-No animals are killed or injured.
+And one protagonist discovers another character withheld key information.

 Q: Character death?